jomolesk/reference-architectures/docs/virtual-machines-windows/multi-vm.md

 ---
 # Multiple VMs for scalability and availability

-This article outlines a set of proven practices for running multiple virtual machine (VM) instances behind a load balancer, to improve availability and scalability.
+This reference architecture shows a set of proven practices for running several Windows virtual machines (VMs) behind a load balancer, to improve availability and scalability.

-> [!NOTE]
-> Azure has two different deployment models: [Resource Manager][resource-manager-overview] and classic.
-This article uses Resource Manager, which Microsoft recommends for new deployments.
->
->
+![[0]][0]

+## Architecture

+This architecture builds on the one shown in [Running a Windows VM on Azure][single vm].
+The recommendations there also apply to this architecture.

-In this reference architecture, the workload is distributed across the VM instances.
+In this reference architecture, a workload is distributed across several VM instances.
 There is a single public IP address, and Internet traffic is distributed to the VMs using a load balancer.
 This architecture can be used for a single-tier application, such as a stateless web application or storage cluster.
-It is also a building block for N-tier applications.
+It's also a building block for N-tier applications.

-This article builds on [Running a VM on Azure][single vm].
-The recommendations in that article also apply to this architecture.

-## Architecture diagram

-VMs in Azure require supporting networking and storage resources.

-> A Visio document that includes this architecture diagram is available for download from the [Microsoft download center][visio-download].
-This diagram is on the "Compute - multi VM" page.
->
->

-![[0]][0]

 The architecture has the following components: